-You can integrate a project in YouTrack with a Bitbucket repository.
+You can integrate a project in YouTrack with VCS repositories that are hosted on bitbucket.org.
 A Bitbucket integration enables the following features in YouTrack:

 Apply commands to YouTrack issues right from a commit comment or a pull request description.
 For more information, see Apply Commands in VCS Commits.

 Track commits that are related to specific issues in the activity stream for each issue.
 For more information, see View and Edit VCS Changes.

 Add links to YouTrack issues in commit messages.
 For more information, see Link Issues in VCS Commits.

 YouTrack is accessible to inbound connections.
 Specifically, you need to make sure that your network doesn't block connections between your VCS server and YouTrack.

 The account that you use to connect to Bitbucket is either the owner of the repository or has admin-level access to the repository.
 This is the user account whose login and password are used for authentication.
 If you use an account that does not have admin-level access to the repository, you encounter an

 The first step is to establish a connection between a project and YouTrack and a repository in Bitbucket.
 To connect with Bitbucket, you need to enter the credentials for your Bitbucket account.
 This authentication grants YouTrack access to the repository based on the access that is granted to your account in Bitbucket.

 The form that you use to set up the integration accepts either the password for your Bitbucket account or an app password.
 We strongly recommend that you use an app password.

 To connect to a Bitbucket repository: